dario1210/Anon-Confessions/README.md

 go run cmd/internal/db/seeder/seeder.go
 ```

-Seeder populates the database with sample authentication accounts:
-Can be used for testing the API.
+The seeder populates the database with sample authentication accounts, which can be used for testing the API:

 - **1234567891234567**
 - **3998442793406687**